2 Million Common Condition Visits Add Up to More Than $1.3B in Spending in NYS

 The health plan analyzed “potentially preventable” ER visit data issued by the New York State Department of Health.
 Out of 6.4 million visits made to New York state hospital ERs in 2013, more than 2 million were for common conditions such as ear or sinus infections and sore throats.

 “Compared to treatment received in a primary care setting, a telemedicine visit, or an urgent care facility, the ER has the longest wait times and highest expenses, including out-of-pocket costs,” said Jamie Kerr, MD, medical director, Excellus BCBS.
-“Emergency departments are vital community resources and should be reserved for patients with significant trauma and conditions that are potentially serious.”
+“Emergency departments are vital community resources and should be reserved for patients with significant trauma and conditions that are potentially serious.”"Compared to treatment received in a primary care setting, a telemedicine visit, or an urgent care facility, the ER has the longest wait times and highest expenses, including out-of-pocket costs."

 The state considers “potentially preventable” ER visits to be when patients could have been treated outside of the ER or their conditions could have been avoided altogether through better care coordination and quicker access to primary and preventive care.